Managing Period Pain and Ankylosing Spondylitis Flares

 My periods kicks my ankylosing spondylitis symptoms up

-The fatigue (at least on day one of my period) is like being clobbered over the head, leaving you feeling dazed and weak, exhausted and listless.
-Taking medicine only leads to an exaggerated version of that feeling — since I need so much of it.
+The fatigue (at least on day one of my period) is like being clobbered over the head, leaving you feeling dazed, weak, exhausted, and listless.
+Taking medicine for pain relief only leads to an exaggerated version of that feeling since I need so much of it.

-I feel like I'm falling apart from inside
+My period makes me feel like I'm falling apart from the inside

-• A heat pack or a hot water bottle.
-I have a plastic cushion-shaped thing that holds warm water, and I apply it to my back, my hips, and my stomach.
+To manage, I use a heat pack or a hot water bottle.
+I have a plastic cushion-shaped thing that holds warm water, and I apply it to my back, my hips, and stomach.

-• I also rely on a warm bath to settle my nerves and to lull me into a peaceful state of relaxation; this is really helpful to inspire sleep because I tend to lose sleep when in this much pain.
+I also use a warm bath to settle my nerves and to lull me into a peaceful state of relaxation.
+This is really helpful to inspire sleep because I tend to lose sleep when in this much pain.

-• CBD and pain cream are my best friends.
+Lastly, CBD and pain cream are my best friends.
 I take 15 drops of full-spectrum, high-quality CBD, and then I rub pain cream on my lower back and hips.
-I get into bed with a cup of valerian root tea and watch something funny; it's a whole ritual.
+I get into bed with a cup of valerian root tea and watch something funny.
+It's a whole ritual.

 What do you do to ward off the extra pain during your period?